 URef), including passing arguments and getting a return value

-ret is used by contracts to return a value to their caller (i.e. enables
+retis used by contracts to return a value to their caller (i.e. enables return values from

-get_blocktime gets the timestamp of the block this deploy will be included
+get_blocktimegets the timestamp of the block this deploy will be included in